MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-devops.md

 - [Azure Pipelines](#azure-pipeline-references)
 - [Azure Repos](#azure-repo-references)

-For the Azure CLI references in each subgroup, see the tables in the following sections.

 > [!NOTE]
 > You're prompted to install an extension reference on first use.
 Or, you can use the [az extension add](/cli/azure/extension#az_extension_add) command to manually install an extension by name.

-List of Azure CLI references that can be used to manage Azure DevOps, reference descriptions, and links to popular articles:

 ## Azure Artifact references